Àlex Corretja

 Àlex Corretja Verdegay (/ca/; born 11 April 1974) is a Spanish former professional tennis player.
 He was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP) in 1999.
 Corretja won 17 ATP Tour singles titles, including the 1998 ATP World Tour Championships, and Masters titles at the 1997 Italian Open and 2000 Indian Wells Masters.
 He was twice a major runner-up at the French Open, in 1998 and 2001.
 Corretja played a key role in helping Spain win its first Davis Cup title in 2000.
+Corretja is one of only two players who are undefeated against Rafael Nadal after playing more than one match against him (the other being Dustin Brown), holding a 2–0 head-to-head record.

-Post-retirement, Corretja became a temporary coach of Andy Murray in April 2008 for the duration of the clay-court season, resuming the role on a permanent basis between 2009 and 2011.
+Post-retirement, Corretja became Andy Murray's temporary coach for the duration of the 2008 clay-court season, resuming the role on a permanent basis between 2009 and 2011.
 In 2012 and 2013, he coached the Spanish Davis Cup team.

 Career

 Corretja was born in Barcelona, and first came to the tennis world's attention as a promising junior player who won the Orange Bowl under-16 title in 1990.
 He turned professional in 1991 and won his first top-level singles title in 1994 at Buenos Aires.
 His first doubles title came in 1995 at Palermo.